 Max adapted C.S.
 Lewis’ The Great Divorce for the stage and following a New York City developmental production that work launched its national tour in 2014.
 Critics call it “Fascinating . . .
 Brings Lewis to life with lively wit and generous humor.”
 (The Arizona Republic) “Fantastic. . .
 Raising questions of eternal significance with disarming ease."
 (World Magazine) Reviews »

 Max’s one-man presentation of Mark’s Gospel earned Chicago’s prestigious Jeff Award for Best Solo Performance.

-His theatrical productions have appeared in several off-Broadway theaters in New York; at the Edinburgh Fringe Theater Festival in Scotland; Pegasus Theater in Chicago; the Dallas Theater Center; the Stratford Festival Theater, as well as dozens of colleges and performing arts venues across the country, including Duke, Brown and Smith.
-See Reviews and Comments.
+In a career spanning 30 years, Max has produced, directed, adapted and starred in productions off-Broadway, at Scotland’s Edinburgh Fringe Theater Festival, the Pegasus Theater in Chicago, the Dallas Theater Center and the Stratford Festival Theater, as well as at dozens of colleges and performing arts venues across the country.

-As the narrator of the Listener’s Bible (available in KJV, NIV and ESV translations) McLean is committed to recapturing the early oral tradition of telling the Bible story with clarity and power.
-He brings a unique blend of dramatic expression and theological understanding that make listening to the Bible a joyous, rewarding experience.
-His recordings of the Bible have been nominated for Best Inspirational Audio by the Audio Publisher's Association on two separate occasions.
+As narrator of the Listener’s Bible, McLean committed to recapturing the early oral tradition of telling the Bible story with clarity and power.
+His Bible recordings have twice been nominated for Best Inspirational Audio by the Audio Publisher's Association.
+Reviews and comments »